Updated November 2021

 The distribution of the Pfizer and Moderna vaccines began in December 2020.
 The distribution of the J&J vaccine began in March 2021.

-The FDA has authorized the Pfizer vaccine for Americans 12 and older.
+The FDA has fully approved the Pfizer vaccine for Americans 16 and older and authorized it for children between the ages of 5 and 15.
 The Moderna and J&J vaccines are authorized for Americans 18 and older.

-Other potential vaccine candidates could seek FDA approval for emergency use at a later date.
+Other potential vaccine candidates could seek FDA authorization for emergency use at a later date.